All-Round Achievement Scholarships

-Halse Rogers Scholarship – Jim Millner (ON 1937) Bursary
+Halse Rogers Scholarship & Jim Millner (ON 1937) Scholarship

 Halse Rogers Scholarships

-A Halse Rogers Scholarship or Bursary is aimed at genuine all-rounders, in line with Newington’s belief in a balanced education.
-Halse Rogers Scholarship and Bursary recipients demonstrate commitment to the five Pillars of Distinction that set the focus for Newington College:
+A Halse Rogers Scholarship (academic or means tested) is aimed at genuine all-rounders, in line with Newington’s belief in a balanced education.

-This 100% funded Bursary is awarded to a Year 7 boy who meets the criteria of the Halse Rogers All Round Achievement Bursary and is subject to a means test.
+This 100% funded Scholarship is awarded to a Year 7 boy who meets the criteria of the Halse Rogers All Round Achievement means tested Scholarship and is subject to a means test.

 About Jim Millner